-- (ii) To allow the use of reserves for operators of circuses, side shows and similar operations. - (iii) To ensure that the conditions of the RMA, the RA, the Food Act 1956, and the Food and Hygiene Regulation and the Amusement Devices Regulations applicable to the activity are met.
+- (i) To allow the use of reserves for operators of circuses, side shows and similar operations. - (ii) To ensure that the conditions of the RMA, the RA, the Food Act 1956, and the Food and Hygiene Regulation and the Amusement Devices Regulations applicable to the activity are met.

-- (i) Impose a ground rental as detailed in the ODC Fees and Charges Schedule. - (ii) Consider written applications for the hiring of ODC reserves. - (iii) Grant final approval once the applicant has provided evidence that they have met all the relevant codes, statutory requirements and permits (including those from the Employment New Zealand and MAF
+- (i) Impose a ground rental as detailed in the ODC Fees and Charges Schedule. - (ii) Consider written applications for the hiring of ODC reserves. - (iii) Grant final approval once the applicant has provided evidence that they have met all the relevant codes, statutory requirements and permits (including those from the Department of Labour and MAF).